 - The case “The Divine Will” was my favorite of the four, but we ended up with a pretty bad score because we didn’t continue investigating after we had solved the main case; we didn’t know we were supposed to.
 Not everyone will have that same experience since they might take a different path, but for us it was a pretty frustrating ending to a great case.

-Chronicles of Crime is one of my group’s favorite cooperative games, so it didn’t surprise me that we had a great time playing through Chronicles of Crime: 1400.
+Chronicles of Crime is one of my group’s top cooperative board games, so it didn’t surprise me that we had a great time playing through Chronicles of Crime: 1400.
 They kept the great core gameplay intact while adding in some fun new twists and a new setting to give players a fresh experience.
 Most importantly, all four cases are interesting, challenging, and fun to try to solve.
 This was the Millennium Series game I was most interested in, but now I’m really looking forward to playing 1900 and 2400.

 If you enjoyed playing through the original Chronicles of Crime cases, I’d definitely recommend checking out 1400.
 If you’ve never played Chronicles of Crimes, you can go with either the original game or 1400 since they’re mechanically nearly identical.
 I might give the slight edge to the original, though, because if you like it you can then get the excellent Noir expansion.